philosophy-flow/meet-landing-page/README.md

 ![screenshot](./assets/product-landing-page-demo.png)

-A mobile first, fully responsive landing page for an app named Meet.The page was built to be fluid and responsive across all view ports; two breakpoints were created to strategically compliment the content.
+A mobile first, fully responsive landing page for an app named Meet.
+The page was built to be fluid and responsive across all viewports; two breakpoints were created to strategically compliment the content.

 [Live Demo](https://philosophy-flow.github.io/meet-landing-page/)